Sample complexity of matrix product states at finite temperature: Random sampling methods and NFPF

 \subsection{Random sampling methods}

 We initially prepare a random state $\ket{\psi_0}$ that satisfies

-where $\overline{\cdots}$ denotes taking the random average and $c$ is a system-size-dependent constant.
-This equation implies that $\ket{\psi_0}$ does not favor any specific energy, and it represents one of the states realized in the high-temperature limit (In practice, what temperature it targets depends on the quality of the random sampling and the approximations used for the representation of $\ket{\psi_0}$).
-We perform an imaginary time evolution to cool down the temperature to $\beta^{-1}$, to obtain the corresponding state,
+where $\overline{\cdots}$ denotes taking the random average and $c$ is a system-size-dependent constant, determined naturally by the choice of $\ket{\psi_0}$'s, which are kept unnormalized for a reason we will see shortly.
+This equation implies that $\ket{\psi_0}$ represents one of the states realized in the high-temperature limit.
+In practice, what temperature it targets depends on the quality of the random sampling and the approximations used for the representation of $\ket{\psi_0}$.
+We perform an imaginary time evolution to cool the temperature to $\beta^{-1}$ to obtain the corresponding state

 where $H$ is the system Hamiltonian.
-The partition function or certain physical quantities are obtained by taking the random average.
+The partition function or certain physical quantities are obtained by taking the random average: